Nature-based chainsaws

 Gutenberg moment

 I thought I could get away with it.
 Remain objective, unemotional even, coolly and scientifically detached about change in the countryside.
-But I was wrong. (updated 17.4.23, 13.2.24) It was working on an interview with Professor Tim Benton.
-The enormity and range of issues on which change is happening.
-At the same time, rewiring our … Continue reading Gutenberg moment
+But I was wrong. (updated 17.4.23, 13.2.24, 17.11.24) It was working on interviews with Professors Tim Benton and Charles Godfray.
+The enormity and range of issues on which change, disruption is happening.
+All the … Continue reading Gutenberg moment

 Curate’s egg